Radford, Virginia — The American South (Mid-Atlantic)

 Erected by Virginia Civil War Trails.

 Location.
 37° 8.057′ N, 80° 34.827′ W. Marker is in Radford, Virginia.
 Marker can be reached from Berkley Williams Drive 0.7 miles from Charlie Coles Drive.
-Touch for map.
 Marker is on pathway that runs along the New River in Bisset Park.
 From parking lot at western end of the park, walk across picnic area to read the marker.
 To see the present-day railroad bridge and the old piers, follow the path to your left for a short distance.
+Touch for map.
 Marker is in this post office area: Radford VA 24141, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Montgomery County / Pulaski County (approx. half a mile away); The New River (approx. half a mile away); Starnes (approx. 0.6 miles away); Wildwood Pool (approx. ¾ mile away); Connelly's Run Page’s Meeting House (approx. 1.2 miles away); First Settlement (approx. 1.4 miles away); Radford (approx. 1.7 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the Montgomery County / Pulaski County (approx. half a mile away); The New River (approx. half a mile away); Starnes (approx. 0.6 miles away); Wildwood Pool (approx. ¾ mile away); Connelly's Run (approx. 0.8 miles away); Page’s Meeting House (approx. 1.2 miles away); First Settlement (approx. 1.4 miles away); Radford (approx. 1.7 miles away).
 Touch for a list and map of all markers in Radford.

 More about this marker.
 Illustration on the marker is a drawing of the R.R.
 Bridge at New River by Louis Miller ca. 1853 (Va.
 Historical Society).
 On the right side of the marker is a map of the area detailing the unit movements described in the text.